So many of us kick off the new year with regret, wondering why we indulged so much over the holiday season or why we skipped so many workouts.

 There’s no need to swear off cookies through the holidays to take back control and stay aligned with your goals as we usher out the year.

-Whether you’re nailing down your training and nutrition with 9 Week Control Freak with Autumn Calabrese or you have another plan in mind, here are strategies for balancing the treats of the holiday season with your goals.
+Whether you’re killing your workouts and nutrition with a Beachbody On Demand program or you have another plan in mind, here are strategies for balancing the treats of the holiday season with your goals.